 Leadership Overview

-The U.S. Census Bureau has 10 executives leading key functions including information technology, finance, operations, and administration.
+The U.S. Census Bureau has 10 executives leading key functions including finance, operations, and administration.

 Driven by a commitment to data integrity, U.S. Census Bureau is dedicated to providing essential statistical insights that underpin national policy and economic understanding, fostering informed decision-making across all sectors.